Dhritiman Mukherjee: Career

-Dhritiman started his career in nature, wildlife and conservation photography in the year 2000.
-Since then, he has traveled extensively to cover wildlife across India and the world.
+Dhritiman started his career in nature, wildlife and conservation photography in 2000.
+Since then, he spends more than 280 days every year in the field and has travelled extensively to cover wildlife across India and the world.
 Photographers in India, at that time, largely focused on larger mammals.
-However, as Dhritiman had the added skills of mountaineering and adventured to lesser known areas such as the Himalayas, mountains of north east, etc. he started the journey of capturing rare and difficult species in India such as the Bengal Florican, Lesser Florican, Tragopans, Orange Bullfinch and Narcondam hornbill to name a few.
-He, therefore, pioneered the way for photographers in India to focus on rarer and lesser known species.
+However, as Dhritiman had the added skills of mountaineering and adventured to less accessible areas to photograph rare and lesser-known species in India such as the Bengal Florican, Lesser Florican, Tragopans, Orange Bullfinch and Narcondam hornbill.
 His philosophy is to contribute to science and create awareness on conservation of wildlife, natural resource management and environment protection through his work.

 In 2010, a team of eight people including Dhritiman traveled within the Great Himalayan National Park to observe rare peasants and the brown bear.
-On this expedition Dhritiman captured an image of the Western Tragopan, making him one of the first wildlife photographers to capture the Western Tragopan in the wild at that time.
+On this expedition Dhritiman captured an image of the Western Tragopan, making him one of the first wildlife photographers to capture this species in the wild.

-He spends more than 280 days every year in the field and he has been doing this for last 20 years.
+Dhritiman is one of the very few nature, wildlife and conservation photographers who has dived in frigid waters of the Arctic and Antarctica to photograph the aquatic life.
+He has traveled to Svalbard and Greenland, where he captured detailed wildlife and aquatic activity, such as Crab-eater Seals, Orcas, and Penguins.
 He has dived in the frozen Baikal lake in Siberia to capture the elusive Nerpa seals.
-He has photographed giant American crocodiles off the Mexican coastline in the Caribbean Sea.
 He has dived with Anacondas in the swamps of Brazil.
 He has shot all the five sharks that are considered most dangerous in terms of human casualties — the Great White Shark, the Tiger Shark, the Bull Shark, the Oceanic White Tip and the Hammerhead.
 His photograph of an Orange Bullfinch taken at Dachigam National Park is the only clear photo taken of the species.
-He has scaled Congolese mountains to get haunting images of the mountain gorillas, swum through icy Norwegian fjords to shoot Orcas, captured the American crocodiles in Banco Chinchorro off the Mexican coast, and photographed almost every kind of predator in its natural habitat.
+He has scaled Congolese mountains to get haunting images of the mountain gorillas, swum through icy Norwegian fjords to shoot Orcas, captured the American crocodiles in Banco Chinchorro off the Mexican coastline, and photographed almost every kind of predator in its natural habitat.

-Dhritiman is one of the very few nature, wildlife and conservation photographers who has dived in frigid waters of the Arctic and Antarctica to capture the aquatic life.
-He has traveled to Svalbard and Greenland and captured the wildlife and aquatic activity in great detail.
-He has captured Crab-eater Seals, Orcas, Penguins to name a few.

-He has also taken iconic pictures of the Snow Leopards in Spiti Valley and in Ladakh which are arguably the first detailed pictorial documentation of the most enigmatic animal in the wild (non-camera trap).
+He has also captured some of the first pictures of the Snow Leopards in Spiti Valley and in Ladakh, without using a camera trap.